eegg/school-policies-and-procedures/src/admissions.rst

 If interest is shown,
-The Setting provides the guardian with an Enrolment Form, to be `returned when completed with the correct enrolment fee`_.
+The Setting provides the guardian with an Enrolment Form, to be `returned when completed`_ with the correct enrolment fee.

 .. _returned when completed: `Returning the Enrolment Form`_